Heisenberg scaling in optical magnetometry with measurement-induced correlations as a quantum resource: Semiclassical model

-The analysis thus demonstrates that a semiclassical Cramer-Rao bound violation is possible for large atom numbers and for weak dissipation.
-This suggests an emergent collective quantum effect, which is not captured by the semiclassial approach assuming independent atoms.
-These collective dynamics eventually gives rise to additional contributions to the quantum Fisher information required to restore the Cramer-Rao bound, i.e., the terms with $m_1\neq m_2$ in Eq.~\eqref{sec:quantumFisherInfoAtom}.
+The analysis thus demonstrates that a semiclassical QCRB violation is possible for large atom numbers and weak dissipation.
+This suggests an emergent collective quantum effect that is not captured by the semiclassial independent-atom model.
+These collective dynamics eventually give rise to additional contributions to the QFI given by correlations of distinct atoms in Eq.~\eqref{sec:quantumFisherInfoAtom}.

-\subsection{Collective model}
+\section{Collective model}

-The insufficiency of the semiclassical approach suggests to describe the atomic ensemble in a collective manner which allows to consistently account for the correlation functions terms with $m_1\neq m_2$ in Eq.~\eqref{sec:quantumFisherInfoAtom}.
-To this end, we assume that the atoms are indistinguishable with respect to the light-matter interaction.
-Physically, this corresponds to a situation where all atoms are located at the same position $\boldsymbol r_{m} = \boldsymbol r_0$.

-As for the semiclassical treatment in Sec.~\ref{sec:semiclassicalModel}, we project the dynamics onto the ground-state manifold within an adiabatic approximation.
-Introducing the collective atomic operators $\hat S_{a,b} = \sum_{m=1}^{N} \left|g_{m, a} \right>\left<g_{m, b} \right| $, we can define the collective spin operators as